Duilio Del Prete: Career

-As an actor, he participated to several films of the commedia all'italiana, including My Friends and Alfredo, Alfredo, both by Pietro Germi, and Sessomatto.
-He also played in several foreign films, including two for director Peter Bogdanovich, Daisy Miller (1974) and At Long Last Love (1975).
+As an actor, Del Prete appeared in several films of the commedia all'italiana, including Alfredo, Alfredo (1972) and My Friends (1975), both by Pietro Germi, and How Funny Can Sex Be?
+(1975).
+He also played in several foreign films, including two for American director Peter Bogdanovich, the drama Daisy Miller (1974) and the jukebox musical At Long Last Love (1975).
+He also had a supporting role in the English-language historical thriller The Assassination of Trotsky (1972), directed by Joseph Losey.